 - Nationality/citizenship: You must be a citizen of Burundi, Rwanda, South Sudan, Tanzania or Uganda.

 - Education/residency: You must have been resident in one or more of the countries listed above, or in Kenya, for at least five of the last ten years.

-- Academic achievement: You must have completed (or will have completed by no later than July 2020) an undergraduate degree from a college or university (normally a Bachelor’s degree) to a sufficiently high standard to be admitted to postgraduate study at the University of Oxford.
-This would normally be the equivalent of a First Class, or a GPA of 3.7 or more.
-In this respect, please note carefully the requirements for your chosen course at Oxford.
+- Academic achievement: You must have completed (or will have completed by June / July 2021) an undergraduate degree from a university (normally a Bachelor’s degree) with a First or Upper Second class standard (i.e. an average score of 69%/GPA 3.7 or higher).
+In this respect, please note carefully the requirements for your chosen course at

 - English Language requirement: You must have a sufficiently high standard of English to meet the English language proficiency requirements (at the Higher Level listed) of the University of Oxford

 - You can apply online from 01 June 2020 via the scholarships tab.

 - In preparation for making your application, you should read carefully the general information, particularly that held on the Scholarships tab, on the Rhodes website, the Conditions of Tenure for the Rhodes Scholarship, the information other related documents and the graduate admissions pages of the University of Oxford

 - Shortlisted candidates will be invited to a social engagement (held on the eve of the interview) and a final interview.
 You must be available to attend both, in person, as no accommodations can be made on date and time, or mode, of these events.
 Interviews will be held in Kampala, Uganda in late October / early November.
 Further details will